cpucortexm/kernel_internals/README3.md

 __init is effective on built in drivers as it will free the memory of the function once it is initialised.
 During kernel build,  the build system groups all the functions with __init in one place so that kernel can discard or free this memory once initialisation is done.
 Hence for loadable modules it is ineffctive as kernel has to do lot of work to delete the memory as they are not compiled during kernel build.

 __exit parameter tells the kernel to omit this function when the module is built-in, since in built in modules this functions would never execute.
+Does not make sense having exit() for built in modules because it will never get called as the driver is built in and the driver will exist until the kernel is shutdown and exit during shutdown makes no sense :-)

 ## Platform drivers (I2C, SPI)
 Embedded SOC devices like UART, SPI, I2C, ethernet controllers etc are not hot pluggable.
 To handle such devices and to fit it into the device model, the platform devices are created.